Shang-JY/YOLO_DLFinal/README.md

-# YOLO_DLFinal
+# YOLOv1_DLFinal

-Hello everyone, this is my repo for YOLO DL-Final-Project.
+Hello everyone, this is my repo for YOLOv1 DL-Final-Project.
 In this project, we started with replacing the backbone network with VGG-16, modified and tested it gradually, and replace the backbone network as resnet50 to train on VOC2007 and VOC2012 datasets.
 The final model has 26M parameters and achieve over 64% mAP.

 In this repository.